jon-jacky/home/commonplace.md

    "...
 I can't think in terms of wrong notes -- in fact, I don't hear any notes as being wrong.
 It's a matter of knowing how to integrate the notes, and, if you must, resolve them.  ...
-I'm particular interested in the possibilities of dissonance.
+I'm particularly interested in the possibilities of dissonance.
 If it's a consonant sound it's going to sound smaller.
 The more dissonance, the bigger the sound.
 It sounds like more horns; in fact, you can't always tell